Planting Strawberry is fun and this way you can enjoy tasty fruits! Here’s Everything About Growing Strawberries!

 After every growing season cut back the plants’ foliage to one inch, this will not only refresh the plants but also discourage possible fungal diseases.

 Strawberry plants after the third year of cropping produce fewer fruits and become more susceptible to diseases and pests.
 After this period, rotate your strawberry crop and grow new plants.

-Birds are the main predators, they love berries, use fruit cages or nets to get rid of them.
-Powdery mildew, gray mold, spider mites, and slugs are the common pests that infect the plants.
+Birds are the main predators.
+Use fruit cages or nets to get rid of them.
+Powdery mildew, gray mold, spider mites, and slugs are the common pests that infect plants.

-Strawberries are also subject to fruit rot, root rot, and fungus. *Use row covers to protect plants from pests and temperature drop.
+Strawberries are also subject to fruit rot, root rot, and fungus.
+Use row covers to protect plants from pests and temperature fluctuations.

 Here are Common Houseplant Pests and How to Get Rid of Them

 After a month of blossoming, the fruits will be ready to be picked.
 Pick off a fruit only when you see it red and ripe.
 Harvest regularly because once the fruit ripens, it rots quickly.